Environmental Stewardship

 Our Commitment to Being Good Stewards - Inyo/LA Water Agreement

-Inyo County and the City of Los Angeles reached a preliminary agreement on a joint long-term groundwater management plan on August 1, 1989, known as the Inyo/Los Angeles Long-Term Water Agreement and accompanying Technical Appendix (Green Book).
-The plan outlined the operational structure for protecting a reliable source of water for L.A. and for the protection of resources in Owens Valley.
+Inyo County and the City of Los Angeles reached a preliminary agreement on a joint, long-term groundwater management plan on August 1, 1989, known as the Inyo/Los Angeles Long-Term Water Agreement and its accompanying Technical Appendix (Green Book).
+The plan outlined the operational structure for ensuring a reliable source of water for L.A. and protecting resources in Owens Valley.
 Under the Inyo/LA Water Agreement, 113 commitments (64 mitigation projects and 49 environmental obligations) were identified.
-The 64 mitigation projects
+The 64 mitigation projects include a broad range of environmental efforts, such as the Lower Owens River Project, several spring and wildlife habitat enhancement projects, 1,100 acres of native vegetation projects, and various recreation and other community-based initiatives.

 Inyo/LA Standing Committee